Projects - Selected Publications

 Learning Semi-Supervised Medical Image Segmentation from Spatial Registration

-Q. Liu, P. Henderson, X. Gu, H. Dai, submitted
+Q. Liu, P. Henderson, X. Gu, H. Dai, WACV 2025, accepted. pdf

 We are the first to propose a registration-guided method for semi-supervised medical image segmentation, by integrating registration with a contrastive cross-teaching framework.
 Furthermore, we introduce a novel registration supervision loss that enhances cross-teaching, by providing additional and informative registered pseudo-labels early in training, automatically selecting the best registered volumes.more